Colin Kaepernick Trademark Has Been Filed For His Face And His Hair

 Colin Kaepernick supporters may soon be able to find merchandise or come across summer camp brochures bearing his image and know that the money they put up to bring that item home or to enroll their child in that program, will be going directly to the professional athlete-turned-activist.

 ESPN reports that Kaepernick filed paperwork to have a bust of his face and afro-styled hair trademarked last Friday, October 5.
 The black and white image in question was created and submitted to the U.S. Patent and Trademark Office by his company, Inked Flash.
-In addition to his team requesting permission to own the logo for the promotional use and the materials used in his activist workshops, classes, and seminars, Kaepernick has filed for the rights to defend the use of his image on everything from cell phone cases and doormats to candles and candy wrappers, according to Yahoo Sports.
+In addition to his team requesting permission to own the logo for the promotional use and for the materials used in his activist workshops, classes, and seminars, Kaepernick has filed for the rights to defend the use of his image on everything from cell phone cases and doormats to candles and candy wrappers, according to Yahoo Sports.

 In addition, the prospects of Kaepernick emerging from his current low-key state out of the public eye to benefit from becoming more involved in media has been made possible by his filing of the trademark application.
 The documents confirm that he has applied for the ability to use his prospective brand in the creating of a website and the possible production of films and television programming centered around the values of “education, social activism, self-empowerment, and awareness.”